-Listed below are all known US sales totals for Green Day’s albums and any RIAA certifications they have been awarded, followed by the worldwide sales figures.
+Listed below are all known worldwide sales totals for Green Day’s albums and any RIAA certifications they have been awarded, along with the US sales figures.
 Figures represented below have been taken directly from Soundscan data.

 RIAA certification dates do not reflect the day the albums hit those sales totals, it is the date the certification was awarded.
 Certifications are given for albums hitting Gold (500,000 units), Platinum (1,000,000 units) and Diamond (10,000,000 units).

 Combined sales between the original out of print release of 39/Smooth (80,000) and the compilation 1,039 Smoothed Out Slappy Hours (875,000) put this one at nearly one million sold in the US.
 The compilation was awarded a Gold certification from the RIAA on June 28, 1995.